Yavuz Sultan Selim Mosque

-The Yavuz-Sultan-Selim Mosque (Yavuz-Sultan-Selim-Moschee) is a religious building in Mannheim, Germany, named for Selim I. Until 2008 it was the biggest mosque in Germany, and attracts up to 3,000 Muslims every weekend.
+The Yavuz-Sultan-Selim Mosque (Yavuz-Sultan-Selim-Moschee) is a mosque in Mannheim, Baden-Württemberg, Germany.
+The mosque was completed in 1995 and named in honour of Selim I. Until 2008 it was the biggest mosque in Germany, and attracted up to 3,000 Muslims for worship every weekend.

-Since the mosque was opened in 1995, Muslim shops and youth centers have become a magnet for the Muslim community.
+Since the mosque was opened, Muslim shops and youth centers have become a magnet for the Muslim community.